 We dive into a more detailed comparison of the Edge and Sky Tokyo in this video.

-The Gel-Kayano 32 is the flagship stability shoe in the Asics range, offering a similar experience to the neutral Gel-Nimbus 27 but with extra elements that add more support for those who overpronate – where your foot rolls excessively inwards on landing.
+The Gel-Kayano 33 is the flagship stability shoe in the Asics range, offering a similar, highly-cushioned experience to the neutral Gel-Nimbus 28 but with a midsole setup that provides more support for those who overpronate – where your foot rolls excessively inwards on landing.

 Asics Metafuji Trail